Hailey Whitters: Songwriting and music career

 Whitters released her debut full-length album in 2015 titled Black Sheep.
 Whitters co-wrote Little Big Town's song "Happy People", from their 2017 album The Breaker.
-On September 13, 2019, Whitters released an Extended play entitled "The Days", which serves as the first half of her upcoming album, "The Dream".
+On September 13, 2019, Whitters released an extended play titled "The Days", which serves as the first half of her upcoming album, "The Dream".
 On January 24, 2020, Whitters released a single called "Janice at the Hotel Bar", written with her frequent collaborator Lori McKenna.
 In June 2020, Whitters signed with Big Loud Records’ imprint Songs & Daughters.

-Whitters' third album, Raised, was released on March 18, 2022.
-The album became her first album to reach the Billboard charts, debuting at #18 on the Heatseekers Albums chart and staying on the chart for 6 weeks, later hitting a peak of #9.
+Whitters' third album, Living The Dream, was released on January 21, 2021.
+It is a reissue of The Dream with five new songs, duets with Brent Cobb, Jordan Davis, Trisha Yearwood, Little Big Town and Lori McKenna & Hillary Lindsey.
+Whitters' fourth album, Raised, was released on March 18, 2022 and became her first album to reach the Billboard charts, debuting at #18 on the Heatseekers Albums chart and staying on the chart for 6 weeks, later hitting a peak of #9.
 Raised was preceded by the release of songs "Everything She Ain't" and "The Neon".
 The former would go on to be released to country radio in June 2022.
-To support the album, Whitters embarked on The Heartland Tour, as well as supported Jon Pardi's Ain't Always The Cowboy Tour during the summer of 2022.
+To support the album, Whitters embarked on The Heartland Tour as well as supported Jon Pardi's Ain't Always The Cowboy Tour during the summer of 2022.

+Whitters announced her fifth album, Corn Queen, on April 4, 2025.
+It was released on June 6, 2025 and was preceded by the promotional singles "Casseroles", "Prodigal Daughter" (with Molly Tuttle), "High on the Hog", and "High on a Heartbreak".